 1. Check Your Credit

 Lenders use your credit score to decide how likely you are to repay them, thus making good credit crucial to getting a mortgage at a good rate.
-(If you don’t know where you stand, you can get a free credit report summary, which includes two scores, updated monthly, from Credit.com.)
+(If you don’t know where you stand, you can get a free credit report summary, which includes two scores, updated every 14 days, from Credit.com.)
 It’s important to pull your free annual credit reports before applying to get an idea of what you’re entering the game with.
 Make sure there are no mistakes and address any real issues before applying.
 Look for late payments, delinquent accounts, collections, account age, and total debt.

 2. Get the Paperwork in Order